Tyler, the Creator, Top 10, List

 IFHY shows a mastery of music production from Tyler, as the song starts out coarse and techno-heavy.
 It takes a sweet-ish turn towards the middle, as Pharrell and Tyler suggest the couple can fix their relationship.

-The most commercially successful track off IGOR, "EARFQUAKE" is another love song from Tyler.
-Featuring a collaboration from Playboi Carti, "EARFQUAKE" is a bittersweet tune about a lover who Tyler depends on despite not treating them the best.
+The most commercially successful track off his Grammy-winning album IGOR, "EARFQUAKE" is another classic love song from Tyler.
+Featuring a collaboration from Playboi Carti, "EARFQUAKE" is a bittersweet tune about a romantic partner Tyler depends on...despite not treating them the best.
 Cheery piano chords and distorted drums mask the hurt Tyler feels in this song, and an exploding chorus is sure to stick the lyrics in your head.

 In an interview with Rick Rubin on his podcast Broken Record, Tyler explained his inspiration for the title came from there being an actual earthquake when he was penning the song.
 "EARFQUAKE" was originally written for both Justin Bieber and Rihanna, but both artists turned it down.
 We're glad they did.

-Another double song which serves as the 10th track on Flower Boy, "911/Mr. Lonely" features Frank Ocean, Steve Lacy, A$AP Rocky, ScHoolboy Q, and Anna of the North.
+Now for our favorite Flower Boy picks!
+At #6, we have "911/Mr. Lonely," which features Frank Ocean, Steve Lacy, A$AP Rocky, ScHoolboy Q, and Anna of the North.
 It has Tyler acting as a 911 operator of sorts.
 Metaphorically, it suggests he's there to listen to peoples' problems - but no one is willing to listen to his.

-The first half of the song is more upbeat but filled with depressing lyrics.
-The second half has even more depressing lyrics, but with a more tension-filled and snare heavy beat.
+The first half of the song is upbeat but filled with somber lyrics.
+The second half has even more somber lyrics, but with a tension-filled and snare-heavy beat.
 It's an even mix of relaxation and adrenaline.

 During the release of Cherry Bomb in 2015, Tyler stated he wasn't depressed anymore and wasn't eager to explore lyrics with darker themes like he used to.
 So when "911/Mr. Lonely" was released in 2017, it came as a shock to fans considering Tyler's more recent lyrics were focused around cars and wealth.
 By going back to his darker rap roots, Tyler demonstrated that money couldn't buy him happiness.

-"Yonkers" was the first single off Tyler's 2011 debut album Goblin, and is a thesis statement of his personality as an artist.
-Therefore, we felt it necessary to place it high on our list.
+"Yonkers" was actually the first single off Tyler's 2011 debut album, and is a thesis statement of his personality as an artist.
+The title and heavyweight beat both reference and make fun of New York-style hip-hop.

 Tyler has repeatedly stated "NEW MAGIC WAND" is his personal favorite out of his entire discography.
-It's also our favorite song of his, so it's only fair this standout IGOR track takes our #1 spot.
+It's also our favorite song of his, so it's only fair this standout IGOR track ranks high at #2 on our list.

-Similar to "A BOY IS A GUN*," this song has Tyler attempting to break up a relationship between his lover and their female ex.
-He persuades his lover not to leave him while dark, intense, buzzing sounds, and snares accompany his pleas.
-The bridge slows things down a bit before we're dropped right back into the hurricane of Tyler's emotions.
+This song has Tyler attempting to break up a relationship between his lover and their female ex.
+He persuades his lover not to leave him while dark, intense, buzzing sounds and snares accompany his pleas.
+The bridge slows things down before we're dropped right back into the hurricane of Tyler's emotions.

 "NEW MAGIC WAND" features Jessy Wilson and Santigold.
 Tyler gave an earth-shattering performance of the song during the 2020 Grammy Awards, where he won Best Rap Album for IGOR.